 - 66. Any disciplinary proceedings brought against a Participant or other Person will be conducted in accordance with The Association's Disciplinary Regulations and any other applicable regulations, save to the extent contrary provisions are included in these Anti-Doping Regulations or the ISRM.
-By way of such contrary provisions, in respect of appeals, (1) an Appeal Board shall be independently administered and members of an Appeal Board may be appointed by an independent party from outside of The Association's Judicial Panel, and (2) in any case where each of The Association, Participant or other Person, WADA, and UKAD consents, proceedings alleging an Anti-Doping Rule Violation may be heard directly at CAS without any other prior hearing. - 67.
+As one such contrary provision, in any case where each of The Association, Participant or other Person, WADA, and UKAD consents, proceedings alleging an Anti-Doping Rule Violation may be heard directly at CAS without any other prior hearing. - 67.
 In determining whether or not a Participant or other Person has committed an Anti-Doping Rule Violation and any relevant Consequences, Regulatory Commissions and Appeal Boards shall interpret these Anti-Doping Regulations as an independent and autonomous text and not by reference to any existing national laws.
 These Anti-Doping Regulations are intended to implement the Code in a harmonised manner, and are distinct in nature from criminal and civil laws.
 They are not intended to be subject to or limited by any national requirements and legal standards applicable to criminal or civil proceedings, although they do respect and reflect, and are intended to be applied in a manner that respects and reflects, human rights and the principle of proportionality. - 68.
 When reviewing the facts and the law of a given case, all courts, arbitral tribunals and other adjudicating bodies should be aware of and respect the distinct nature of these Anti-Doping Regulations, and of the fact that the Code that these Anti-Doping Regulations implement represents the views of the global consensus of WADA's stakeholders as to what is necessary to protect and ensure fair sport.